WeatherGens: Overview

 The WeatherGens were twelve fictional human characters broadcast as short segments at the conclusion of ITN news bulletins and were also used to introduce the ITV weather forecast.
-Each character represented a specific mood of the weather: The female characters are Nimbella (cloud and rain), Brellina (rain), Gilda (sunny), Crystella (snow), Florta (breezy), Cyan (cold weather conditions), Mirka (fog and mist) and Aurora (dry and hot), while the male characters are Shivera (cold weather), Norwin (wind and windswept), Frice (ice and frost) and Helios (cloud and sun).
+Each character represented a specific mood of the weather: The female characters are Nimbella (cloud and rain/drizzle), Brellina (rain), three versions of Gilda (sunny/fair weather, sunshine and dark clouds/overcast and sunshine and showers), Crystella (snow), Florta (breezy), Cyan (cold weather conditions with Gilda), Mirka (fog and mist) and Aurora (dry and hot), while the male characters are Shivera (cold weather), Norwin (wind and windswept), Frice (ice and frost) and Helios (cloud and sun/morning mist).
+There were also storm versions of Breliina, Nimbella and Norwin which included thunder and/or lightning as part of the mood with Brellina struggling to hang on to her umbrella.

 Production

 Powergen (now called E.ON UK), a British domestic electricity and gas supplier, commissioned the London-based advertising agency Tutssels to produce short clips to introduce weather forecasts on ITV, which Powergen had sponsored since 1989.

 Collectively, the characters were named WeatherGens after Powergen and were created by Rob Kelly of Tutssels, who was advised by Powergen to make some of the models more threatening to reflect inclement weather.
-Carolyn Corben and Harvey Bertram-Brown of New Renaissannce, an avant-garde creative parntership that designs costumes, television sets, and pop music videos, were responsible for designing the WeatherGens' costumes and make-up.
+Carolyn Corben and Harvey Bertram-Brown of New Reconnaissance, an avant-garde creative partnership that designs costumes, television sets, and pop music videos, were responsible for designing the WeatherGens' costumes and make-up.
 All of the WeatherGen models were selected by International Weather Productions, the Met Office's business arm.

 Corben said of the concept, "It was perfect for us.
 Our initial brief – well, it was like no brief at all to start with, we were told to go mad and not to rule anything out."
 The project cost £500,000 and it took seven months to complete each of the 15-second shots with six people from outside New Renaissance employed to assist in the project.
 It was filmed in the style of a television advert, a route considered "radical" by Corben.
 Each shoot was completed in one day and the film crew had to maintain stability of the costumes between shots in order to avoid injuring the models.
 The WeatherGens were first shown on television on 20 November 1996, and received letters of praise but were criticised for scaring young children.